-A medical prescription for purchasing medication abroad is issued using the name of the active substance in the medicine.
+Prescriptions are issued using the name of the active substance of the medicine.
 The prescription can be issued using the trade name if the product in question is a biological medicine or if the use of the trade name is medically justified.
 The doctor in question must justify the use of the trade name in the prescription.
-The prescription is available in Finnish and English or in Swedish and English.

 The following principles apply to the prescription:

 - Medicines classified as narcotics or psychotropic medicines cannot be obtained abroad with a prescription issued in Finland.

 - The period of validity of the prescription is defined based on the legislation of the country where the medication is purchased.
 In Finland, a prescription is usually valid for two years.